burgesQ/sosound-tools/README.md

 The name will be used to create a directory named after it and the music from the url will be downloaded inside.

-The following example will downloaexample the song `Shined On Me - Praise Cats Feat Andrea Love` into the `YouTube` directory:
+The following example will download the song `Shined On Me - Praise Cats Feat Andrea Love` into the `YouTube` directory:
 ```
 $ cat dl.conf
 YouTube https://www.youtube.com/watch?v=wYhwcsjkbiw&list=LL8BoiGKpm1cpDd_nvkMzdxw&index=24&t=0s